sushantasinha/java8/README.md

 LocalDateTime.now() //Local datetime of machine

-TemporalAdjusters has lot of handy method
+TemporalAdjusters has lots of handy method

 Period: Period is a date based representation of time in Days, Months and Years.
 Compatible with LocalDate.